-Gait analysis is not exclusive to top athletes.
 Every runner will instantly feel the advantage of a properly fitted running shoe.
-In order to fit a shoe, it is necessary to analyse the individual running style first.
+In order to identify the best shoe for you, it is necessary to analyse your running style first.
+This is gait analysis.

 Naturally our body changes over the years, depending on our lifestyle.
 So what's right for you one year can change the next if your lifestyle (or work-style) has changed.
 That's why it's important to have your gait analysed each time you replace your shoes.

 At Run and Become we'll often ask you about other forms of exercise you do, so we can take into consideration how your body moves, not just when running but during your daily patterns of movement as well.
 This way we get the entire picture and can offer as much help as possible.

 I've seen other people use treadmills and computers to analyse gaits.
 Are they more accurate?